 Well to start, let me give you the usual names for Jamaican dumplings: Cartwheel, Jack, Johnny Cake or Fried Dumpling, Festival, dumpling.

-Yes all Jamaican dumplings are made with flour, and you can also add other ingredients when making dumplings to spice them up a little, and just be plain creative.
+Yes, all Jamaican dumplings are made with flour, and you can also add other ingredients when making dumplings to spice them up a little, you know...be creative.

 ½ lb.
 All purpose Flour

 1 cup Water

 Mix flour and salt together in a cooking bowl.
 Add half a cup of water to the mix, and then use your hand to knead the flour.